matrix-org/matrix.org/CONTENT.md

 We collect such issues in [#2829](https://github.com/matrix-org/matrix.org/issues/2829) and welcome ideas to improve this approach.

 We still prefer this approach on a best effort basis as it has already proven useful.

+### Style guide

+We stick to our own style guide as best as possible for any content officially published as the Foundation.
+It is published at <https://matrix.org/branding>.
+This means some user generated content, e.g. TWIM submissions, may but do not need to be fixed.

+Additionally we have these internal guidelines for consistent and clear naming:

+- Differentiate between "Element" (clients, ideally specifically using the specific name) and "Element Creations (Ltd.)" by using the latter properly when meaning the company.

 ## Publishing to the blog